Skip to main content

 Triggers and channels that wire agents to the systems where your events already happen, including webhook, Kafka, MCP, Postgres, and more.

-Sources like Notion, Confluence, Coda, and entire websites that sync content into your agents' knowledge base and keep it current.
+Sources like Notion, Confluence, Superhuman Docs (Coda), and entire websites that sync content into your agents' retrieval and keep it current.

 The storefront is curated, not a dump of everything at once.
 You get a spotlight, category shelves, and a global search.
 Every category page adds facet filters and a full grid when you want to browse exhaustively.